epabitra/Api-Documentations/Heart_Thrive_Docs/NOTIFICATION_API_DOCUMENTATION.md

 This API provides endpoints for managing user notifications in the Heart Thrive application.
 It allows users to:
 - Retrieve their notifications with pagination support
+- Get a specific notification by UUID
 - Filter notifications by seen/unseen status
 - Mark multiple notifications as seen or unseen in bulk operations
+- View processed notification title and message (ready to display)

 All endpoints require authentication and automatically filter results based on the authenticated user.